Shallow Water Memory: Stokes and Darwin Drifts: Fluid memory effect for linearized theory

 Memory is a ``permanent'' (long time scales) trace remaining in a system after a perturbation or fluctuation has passed.
 When we deal with a massless theory, like Maxwell or Einstein gravity, with fluctuations being various photon or graviton wave-packets, the memory is in low frequency end of the spectrum in the wave-packet.
 If we denote the time scale of the measurement by $T$, theoretically $T\to\infty$, frequencies relevant to the memory effect are IR modes with $\omega T\sim 1$.
 For the massless waves with dispersion relation $\omega =v k$ low frequency means very long wave-length $\lambda$ such that $\lambda \sim v T$.

 In the linearized shallow water system, the waves do not typically have a linear dispersion relation and are propagating in the fluid which has a finite size.
 Let us then review the time and space scales relevant to the memory effect in this system.
-Consider a body of fluid with depth/height $H$ and 2 dimensional span $L^2$ with $L\gg H$.
-Inverse of the Coriolis parameter $f$ defines a time scale in the system, which for oceans on the Earth is a day or more (depending on the altitude, see footnote \ref{footnote-1}).
+Consider a body of fluid with depth/height $H$ and 2 dimensional span $L^2$.
+Shallow water approximation then requires $L\gg H$.
+The inverse of the Coriolis parameter $f$ defines a time scale in the system, which for oceans on the Earth is a day or more (depending on the altitude, see footnote \ref{footnote-1}).
 This time scale then yields the other relevant length scale of the system, the Rossby radius of deformation $R=v/f$ \cite{gill1982atmosphere}.
-It denotes the length the phase of a wave can travel in a day or the length scale where the effect of Coriolis force and gravity wave (or buoyancy) are comparable.\footnote{For the oceans on the Earth with depth $H=1km$ at around altitude $\theta=45^\circ$, $v\simeq 100m/sec, f\simeq 10^{-5}/sec$ and $R=10^4km$ which is of order of Earth radius but much larger than the depth of the ocean.} For typical shallow water systems, $R\gtrsim L\gg H$.
+It denotes the length the phase of a wave can travel in a day or the length scale where the effect of Coriolis force and gravity wave (or buoyancy) are comparable.\footnote{For the oceans on the Earth with depth $H=1km$ at around altitude $\theta=45^\circ$, $v\simeq 100m/sec, f\simeq 10^{-5}/sec$ and $R=10^4km$ which is of the order of Earth radius but much larger than the depth of the ocean.} For typical shallow water systems in linearized approximation, $R\gtrsim L\gg H$.